smaranjitghose/compiler_design_lab/README.md

-# Compiler Design Lab Assignments
+# Compiler Design Lab Assignments 📑

 This repository is a collection of the assignments done for Compiler Design Lab 15CS314J during Spring 2020 at SRM IST.
-Implementations in both Python and  C are available
+Implementations are available in both Python 🐍 and  C ⚡ .

 |Ex no.|Name|Solutions(Python)|Solutions(C)|
 |------|----|----------------|-----------|